OleksiiGIT/basic-ecommerce/README.md

 3.       setup `.env`
 4.       run `npm start`

+There are 2 variants of state management here: context and redux.

-For code styling only prettier is installed.
+For code styling prettier and eslint are installed.

 Project has some space for refactor because of time saving, all of them mentioned by TODO tag

-**LAST TODOs:**

--   create ui interface
+100% components test covered except page components.